sigstore/sigstore-website/CMSGUIDELINES.md

 - The menu items are added inside the Globals -> Header collection.
 - The Header component uses the globals to expose the navigation items.
 - The Page menu link is a relationship that uses the Pages slug to attach the correct url for routing to the right page.
-- [show image of the menu item link itself]

 ## Publishing content